Partners & Services

 Aging and Disability Services Division (ADSD) – The State of Nevada's Aging and Disability Services Division is the largest funding resource for the Elko Senior Activities Program.
-The Division of Aging offers grant funding resources through two federal funded networks, the nutrition grant and the independent living grant.
-Without the grant resource funding offered through the Division of Aging, the Elko Senior Activities Program would not be able to provide either the Congregate or Meals on Wheels Programs.
+The Aging ad Disability Services Division offers grant funding resources through two federal funded networks, the nutrition grant and the independent living grant.
+Without the grant resource funding offered through the Division of Aging, the Elko Senior Activities Program would not be able to provide either the Congregate or the Home Delivered Meals on Wheels Programs.

 Senior Meal Programs

 Tai Chi Classes- Tai Chi has proven to be an exercise with significant benefits in the areas of balance, upper-and lower body muscular strength and endurance.
-In partnership with the local college, Great Basin College, the Elko Senior Activities Program has been able to provide local community college recreation course offerings for Senior Members.
-Seniors prefer the Terrace setting to the hustle and bustle of a local college campus and have the added benefit of receiving courses from certified instructors.
-Classes are taught each semester for two days a week.
-Cost of the class is based on the community college class schedule and is often less expensive than traditional classes at local gyms or fitness centers.
+In partnership with the Great Basin College, the Elko Senior Center has been able to provide local community college recreation course offerings for our Members.
+Members prefer the Terrace setting to the hustle and bustle of a local college campus and have the added benefit of receiving Tai Chi classes from a certified instructor at the Center.
+Classes are also held outside in warmer weather months further enhancing physical and mental health.

-Health and Wellness Seminars- Guest speakers from state agencies and the community are often recruited to provide luncheon seminars on topics that affect seniors.
+Informational Seminars- Guest speakers from state agencies and the community are often recruited to provide informational seminars on topics that affect seniors.
 Guest speakers may visit the Elko Senior Center to provide information on identity theft, Medicaid issues, elder abuse, prescription medication do’s and don’t, etc. The mini seminars are an impromptu way to provide seniors with valuable information that they may not otherwise set aside time to attend.
-The seminars are of no cost to Senior Members and are available as new opportunities are either available or recruited to satisfy a new or ongoing health or financial issue.
+The informational seminars are at no cost to Members.

-Podiatry Clinic- Grant Funding from the Division of Aging has provided a monthly podiatry clinic for seniors to access.
-A local podiatrist provides services in the medically equipped rooms at the Center with a minimum suggested donation of $10.00.
-Whereas many of the seniors would not normally schedule an appointment with a podiatrist, it can be assumed that a large number will benefit from a healthier lifestyle by taking advantage of this opportunity.
+Podiatry Clinic- Grant Funding from the EJC Foundation has provided a monthly podiatry clinic for seniors to access.
+A local podiatrist provides services in the medically equipped room at the Center with a minimum suggested donation of $10.00.
+Whereas many of the seniors would not normally schedule an appointment with a podiatrist, a large number will benefit from a healthier lifestyle by taking advantage of this opportunity.
 An average of 25 seniors from Elko and the surrounding counties, benefit from the podiatry services each month.

 Senior Resource & Referral Center

-Legal Services Referrals – Older adults that encounter the need for legal assistance can be referred to local agencies in the community through the assistance of the Terrace, E.S.A.P. programs.
-As seniors find themselves in need of legal assistance or the need for a power of attorney, they can be referred to appropriate community resources that are professionally licensed and at reasonable cost.
+Legal Services Referrals – The need for legal assistance can be referred to local agencies in the community through the assistance of the Terrace, E.S.A.P. programs.
+As residents find themselves in need of legal assistance or the need for a power of attorney, they can be referred to appropriate community resources that are professionally licensed and at reasonable cost.
 Referrals may also be made to legal aid services for those seniors whose financial resources are limited.
-Monthly appointments.

-Problem Resolution & Information Referrals – Older adults in the community frequently contact the The Terrace at Ruby View for information referrals and problem solving.
-Older adults that have trouble with their utilities being turned off, unaware of their rights, in need of a vaccination, or in need of housing, can contact the Terrace to be referred to any one of numerous resources.
+Problem Resolution & Information Referrals – Nevada residents frequently contact The Terrace at Ruby View for information referrals and problem solving.
+If you have trouble with your utilities being turned off, unaware of your rights, in need of a vaccination, or in need of housing, you can stop by or contact the Terrace to be referred to any one of numerous resources at 775-738-3030.

 Elko, NV 89801

-Entertainment & Guest Artists – Senior Members can enjoy a wide variety of musical artists, cowboy poets and local entertainment during their dining experience through a variety of guest artists and musicians.
+Entertainment & Guest Artists- Members can enjoy a wide variety of musical artists, cowboy poets and local entertainment during their dining experience through a variety of guest artists and musicians.
 Local community artists, singing groups and dance groups are often willing to donate their time and talent as guests of the Terrace Senior Center.
-Although brief, the added entertainment provide the seniors with either an updated memory or a free concert they might not otherwise enjoy on a fixed income.
+Although brief, the added entertainment provide our members with either an updated memory or a free concert.

-In addition, each month a specific day is set aside to celebrate the birthdays of those seniors who have been enrolled at the Center during the year.
+- In addition, each month a specific day is set asid to celebrate the birthdays of those seniors who have been enrolled at the Center during the year.
 Birthday celebrations include cake and ice-cream and the traditional round of verse.
-On Father’s Day and Mother’s Day corsages and boutonnieres are traditionally provided to the seniors through the generosity of Northern Nevada Regional Hospital.
+On Father’s Day and Mother’s Day flowers and other gifts are provided by the generosity of the Northeastern Nevada Regional Hospital.

-Local schools groups often come to The Terrace to entertain the seniors and are always welcome to stay and visit with the members.
+- Local schools groups often come to The Terrace to entertain us and are always welcome to stay and visit with the members.

 Elko Senior Games- The Elko Senior Activities Program has been coordinating with the Elko Senior Games as a local sponsor for the past five years in order to help promote the health and fitness lifestyle for everyone over age 50.